-Last Updated on August 27, 2021
+Last Updated on February 9, 2023

 - Baby is crying when pooing or straining while pooing.
 This means that baby’s bowel movements are not enough for the rectum to be relaxed, which leads to bleeding sometimes.

-- Baby is pooing fewer or the poo is very small.
+- Baby is pooing less, or the poo is very small.
 This can happen because baby isn’t able to release large poos due to hard stool that doesn’t allow it to relax and pass through easily.